TL;DR

 ArgusOur pick

-The simplest, most practical AI assistant
+The simplest, most practical AI assistant — now with voice calling

 Where it shines